WebAhead/master-reference/curriculum.md

 Aim for 1 guest speaker per week.
 Alumni talks in earlier weeks to foster community atmosphere.

 Monday:
+* Give an introduction to the week.
+Start each week with a mission and a goal.
 * Show & Tell
 * Introduction to gitbook + learning outcomes
 * Workshops